-All communications with the Employer which are made in terms of the contract should be made using the standard templates provided by TNPA.
+All communications with the Employer which are made in terms of the contract should be made using

 6. Issuing of Task Orders

 Depending on the nature of works to be executed and the urgency thereof, TNPA will issue a Task Order to a single contractor in accordance with the TRANSNET policies and/or other relevant provisions from Treasury and cidb prescripts; it will call for a mini competition, where prices and other submissions stated in the conditions of tender will be evaluated, then an appointment letter or a task order will be given to a successful contractor.